-Since graduating from Delaware Law School, Dan has devoted his entire career to representing insureds in litigation against insurance carriers who either wrongfully deny or underpay their claims.
+Since graduating from Delaware Law School, Daniel Ballard has devoted his entire career to representing insureds in litigation against insurance carriers who either wrongfully deny or underpay their claims.

 Dan initially took on a large caseload of Hurricane Irene and Tropical Storm Lee claims in Philadelphia County, Pennsylvania.
 In January of 2014, Dan won his first trial in Philadelphia’s City Hall where he obtained a jury verdict for 100% of the damages against State Farm.
 In that case, Dan represented a family of four whose house had sustained roof and interior damage from Tropical Storm Lee.